lemueldiergos/snake-and-ladder/README.md

  <br><br>
 <p>
     I simply used HTML5 canvas for making this simple game, without using any <br>
-    game engines and it is purely writtenin Javascript.
+    game engines and it is purely written in Javascript.
 I also used bootstrap <br>
     to make this game much more responsive in other devices and way more faster <br>
     to code.
 </p>